 This section formally defines type stability and reviews the tools employed for its verification.
-In the next section, we'll begin examining how type stability applies in specific scenarios.
+In the next section, we'll start to examine how type stability applies in specific scenarios.

-In a previous section, we described the process that unfolds when a function is called.
-To briefly review, let's consider a function foo(x) = x + 2 and executing foo(a) for some variable a.
-We assume that a has a specific value assigned and therefore a concrete type, although we omit explicit stating values for a.
-In this way, we highlight that the process depends on types, rather than values.
+When a function is called, Julia follows a well‑defined sequence of steps to determine how that call should be executed.
+We previously described this process.
+To briefly review it, consider a function foo(x) = x + 2 and the execution of foo(a) for some variable a.
+We assume a has a specific value assigned and therefore a concrete type, although we omit explicitly specifying a value for a.
+This lets us highlight that the process unfolded depends on types, rather than values.

-While this constitutes the formal definition of type stability, a more stringent definition is usually applied in practice: the compiler must be able to infer unique concrete types for each expression within the function, not only for the final output.
-This definition aligns with @code_warntype, the built-in macro to detect type instabilities.
+While this constitutes the formal definition of type stability, a more stringent definition is usually applied in practice: the compiler must be able to infer concrete types for each expression within the function, not only for the final output.
+This definition aligns with the output provided by @code_warntype.
+This is the built-in macro to detect type instabilities, which we'll present in the next subsection.

-In contrast, type-unstable functions generate generic code that accommodates each possible combination of unique concrete types.
+In contrast, type-unstable functions generate generic code, thus accommodating each possible combination of concrete types.
 This results in additional overhead during runtime, where Julia is forced to dynamically gather type information and perform extra calculations based on it.
 The consequence is a pronounced deterioration in performance.

-To see type stability in practice, let's consider the following example.
+To identify type stability in practice, let's consider the following example.

 x = [1, 2, 3] # `x` has type `Vector{Int64}`